carlschroedl/flickr-to-google-cli/README.md

 ## How It Works

-1. **Authentication**: The tool uses your API credentials to authenticate with both Flickr and Google Photos
+1. **Authentication**: The tool uses your API credentials to authenticate Google Photos
-2. **Album Discovery**: Fetches your Flickr albums and their metadata
+2. **Album Discovery**: Reads your Flickr albums and their metadata
-3. **Photo Processing**: Downloads photos from Flickr in batches
-4. **Upload to Google Photos**: Uploads photos to Google Photos with preserved metadata
+3. **Upload to Google Photos**: Uploads photos to Google Photos with preserved metadata
-5. **Album Creation**: Creates corresponding albums in Google Photos
+4. **Album Creation**: Creates corresponding albums in Google Photos
-6. **Progress Tracking**: Monitors transfer progress and saves job status
+5. **Progress Tracking**: Monitors transfer progress and saves job status

 ## Metadata Preservation